 The latest news from many resources for American Baptist Churches.

-Please keep the Fowls family in your prayers.
+Please keep the McDonald family in your prayers.

-Please keep the Cecere family in your prayers during this time.
+Please keep the Smith family in your prayers.

 Stephan A. “Steve” Bloomfield, age 66, of Mount Gilead, was called home to be with his Lord and Savior on October 14, 2021.

 A man of devout faith, Steve was a “Pastor of God’s people.”
 He pastored First Baptist Church in Mount Gilead before retiring in September 2020.
 Steve retired from his full-time position at the church, but spent many Sunday’s filling in at other local churches when asked.
 He was also honored to perform numerous weddings and funerals for those who requested his services.
 He was active in Vacation Bible School and participated in the Walk to Emmaus in 2010.